iandunn/quick-navigation-interface/readme.txt

 Stable tag:        0.1
 License:           GPLv2

-Allows you to quickly access any link within wp-admin just by typing the first few letters.
+Allows you to quickly access any navigation link within wp-admin just by typing the first few letters.

 == Description ==